 - Failing to attend physical therapy when recommended;

 - Failing to take medications as prescribed to you by the doctor;

 - Failing to go through additional counseling sessions when recommended by a psychiatrist or psychologist;

 - Failing to change your diet or lose weight when a doctor recommends such to control diabetes; and

 - Failing to cease taking illegal drugs or alcohol when recommended by the doctor.

 These are just some examples of treatment that may be recommended by a doctor that gets ignored.

-Your best way of maximizing your chance of winning your disability claim is to be in a position to testify that you still continue to suffer from a severe impairment despite doing everything your doctor has asked of you.
+Your best way of maximizing your chance of winning your long term disability claim is to be in a position to testify that you still continue to suffer from a severe impairment despite doing everything your doctor has asked of you.